 Modern Slavery and Human Trafficking Statement

-This statement is made pursuant to section 54 (1) of the Modern Slavery Act 2015 and constitutes our Group's slavery and human trafficking statement for the financial year ending 31.12.2018.
+This statement corresponds to section 54 (1) of the Modern Slavery Act 2015 (United Kingdom) and constitutes our Group's slavery and human trafficking statement for the financial year ending 31.12.2019.

-Lufthansa Technik AG is part of the Lufthansa Group.
-The Lufthansa Group is an aviation group with worldwide operations and 135,534 employees and more than 550 subsidiaries and affiliated companies as of 31.12.2018.
+Lufthansa Technik Philippines is part of the Lufthansa Group.
+The Lufthansa Group is an aviation group with worldwide operations and 138,353 employees and more than 580 subsidiaries and equity investments as of 31.12.2019.

-The Aviation Services are leaders in their worldwide markets and strengthen the portfolio of the Lufthansa Group.
-They include the business segments Logistics, MRO (Maintenance, Repair and Overhaul), Catering as well as other companies and Group functions.
-Further information regarding the Company's structure may be found below.
+The companies in the business segment Aviation Services are leaders in their worldwide markets and strengthen the portfolio of the Lufthansa Group.
+They include the business segments

 Based on an analysis carried out by Verisk Maplecroft, an advisory company, an overview of all Group companies operating in high-risk and extreme-risk countries was drawn up, i.e. countries where the risk of human rights violations are particularly high.
 The country overview is regularly updated and regular meetings serve to communicate information and develop a uniform, Group-wide position and strategy.
-Managers and Human Resources departments at these companies should be made aware of their duty of care to avoid human rights violations and the realisation of risks due to modern slavery.
-From this year onwards, a specific annex will successively be added to the employment contracts with these managers.
-In addition, awareness is created by means of focused intranet communications to all the employees in the Group.
-This includes a statement by the Executive Board member for Corporate Human Resources and Legal Affairs, emphasising the responsibility of the Lufthansa Group as a global company that respects human rights.
+Managers and Human Resources departments at these companies should be made aware of their duty of care to avoid human rights violations and the realization of risks due to modern slavery.
+A specific annex is added to the employment contracts with these managers.
+In addition, awareness is created by means of focused internal communications to all the employees in the Group.
+This includes a statement by the Executive Board member for Corporate Human Resources and Legal Affairs emphasizing the responsibility of the Lufthansa Group as a global company that respects human rights.

 IATA Resolution on Human Trafficking